 - Be prepared for the weather, whatever it might be.
 Check the weather forecast;

-- NHS Inform provide useful advice on summer health including recognising and treating heatstroke and heat exhaustion;
+- NHS Inform provide useful advice on summer health, staying safe in hot weather and coping and managing with heat illness;

-- Drink plenty of water and avoid excess alcohol.
-Your Water Your Life has useful information on staying hydrated;
+- Your Water Your Life has useful information on staying hydrated;

 - It's important to use water wisely, particularly during the summer months.
 Water is Always Worth Saving has lots of advice on how to help protect this precious resource and make small changes to save water and energy.

-- Look out for neighbours or relatives who may be at risk during a heatwave, trying to visit them daily and ensuring they have the support they need.
+- Look out for neighbours or relatives who may be at risk during hot weather, trying to visit them daily and ensuring they have the support they need.

 At Home